Best Ocean-View Restaurants in LA

 Gladstones

 Caught a craving for clam chowder?
 Gladstones is an oceanfront restaurant that has maintained a loyal following since its opening in 1972.
-The seafood-focused menu is nostalgic and timeless, and the laid-back patio sits right above the big blue, making Gladstones the ideal place for a family gathering or group dinner.
+The seafood-focused menu is nostalgic and timeless, and the laid-back patio sits right above the big blue.
+Gladstones is the ideal place for a family gathering or group dinner.
 Though the clam chowder is legendary, Gladstones also serves plenty of fresh seafood, ranging from a seasonal ceviche to seared spice-crusted ahi tuna.
 When it comes to cocktails, set the scene with a tropical libation like the Gladstones mai tai or watermelon mojito.

 Location: Malibu